Malaysia's 2021 budget passed at third reading in parliament

 The three were supposed to be under quarantine after coming into contact with COVID-19 patients.

-Former prime minister Dr Mahathir and his former political rival Tengku Razaleigh Tengku Mohd Hamzah held a joint press conference later the same day, raising the spectre of the budget being defeated in Tuesday's reading.
+Later the same day, Dr Mahathir and his former political rival Tengku Razaleigh held a joint press conference, raising the spectre of the budget being defeated in Tuesday's reading.

 In the press conference, the two urged their parliamentary colleagues to put Malaysia ahead of personal or party interests when the Bill was tabled for the third reading.